Unveiling LLMs: The Evolution of Latent Representations in a Dynamic Knowledge Graph: Methodology

 \subsection{Knowledge Graph Generation}

-We encode the structured text generated by the plain inference ($\mathcal{M}$ on $\mathcal{S}$) and by each patched inference $(o^l \in \mathcal{O}~|~\mathcal{M}$ on $\mathcal{T})$ into a connected graph (\Cref{fig:kgGeneration}).
-As presented in \Cref{fig:output_probing}, the structured output of the model includes a list of ground literals representing the factual information.
-We turn them into subject-predicate-object (SPO) triples using simple rewriting rules:
+We use a knowledge graph to represent the list of ground literals, the factual information, included in the structured output (\Cref{fig:output_probing}) generated by each patched inference $(o^l \in \mathcal{O}~|~\mathcal{M}$ on $\mathcal{T})$ and the original inference ($\mathcal{M}$ on $\mathcal{S}$).
+We first turn literals into subject-predicate-object (SPO) triples using simple rewriting rules:

-We then represent all the SPO triples extracted from a structured text $o^l$ as a knowledge graph and concatenate the graphs generated for the different values of $l$ into a temporal knowledge graph showing the evolution of the factual knowledge inside the model.
+Afterwards, we represent all the triples, yielded from $o^l$, as a knowledge graph (\Cref{fig:kgGeneration}).
+We eventually concatenate all the graphs generated for the different values of $l$, creating a dynamic graph that exhibits the factual knowledge evolution across the model's layers.